Eclarian/CodeIgniter-FormatDB/README.markdown

-# Format DB - Targetting Array Field Formatting
+# Format DB - Targetting Array Field and Object Property Formatting

 NOTE: In order to use closures, you must be running PHP 5.3.0 or higher [PHP Docs on Callbacks](http://www.php.net/manual/en/language.pseudo-types.php#language.types.callback)